wrobell/geocoon/doc/usage.rst

 Other Sources of Data
 ~~~~~~~~~~~~~~~~~~~~~
-Data from any other source can be converted to GIS series using
+Having any source of GIS data, GeoCoon allows to convert a collection of
-:py:func:`geocoon.from_wkb` function assuming the data is provided or can
+geometries stored in WKB format into a GIS series using
-be easily converted into WKB format.
+:py:func:`geocoon.from_wkb` function.

 Vectorized Data Access
 ----------------------